GlennWSo/buildsomething/content/_index.md

 +++
 sort_by = "weight"
 title = "Our Services"
+[extra]
+intro = "Need help with Product development or IT? <br> You have come to right place"
 +++

 We help our clients with developing their products and software.
 We also provide IT services for common office work needs and webhosting.